What Ageism Can Do to Older Adults’ Health

 Who Is Affected by Ageism?

-From the definition we gave for ageism, we understand that it can affect seniors, and anyone whose age does not seem suitable for a particular task to a social circle suffers from ageism.
-Although we think it is safe to say that seniors are associated more with the concept of ageism since half of the world has reported signs of ageism against older adults.
-Unfortunately, the bitter truth is that part of society still judges people regardless of their age, experience level, or youthful energy.
+Ageism can affect seniors and anyone whose age does not seem suitable for a particular task.
+Although we think it is safe to say that seniors are associated more with the concept of ageism since there are numerous reports of ageism against older adults.
+Unfortunately, the bitter truth is that society still judges people regardless of their age, experience level, or youthful energy.
 And those judgments almost always tend to be harmful, even to our health.

 What Are the Adverse Effects of Ageism?